- About Us

 2019 Lilly Scholarship deadline: Deadline has passed.

 Purpose:The primary purposes of the Lilly Endowment Community Scholarship Program are 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.

 Lilly Endowment's Motivation: Indiana ranks near the bottom of the 50 states in the percentage of its residents 25 years old who hold a baccalaureate degree.
 Lilly Endowment is confident that the leaders of Indiana communities can rally their fellow residents around efforts to increase the level of educational attainment in our state.

-Scholarships: The scholarships will provide full tuition, required fees and a special allocation of up to $900 per year for required books and required equipment for four years of undergraduate study leading to a baccalaureate degree at any Indiana nonprofit public or private college or university accredited by the North Central Association of Colleges and Schools.
+Scholarships: The program will provide scholarships for otherwise unreimbursed full tuition, required fees, and a special allocation of up to $900 per year for required books and required equipment for four years of undergraduate study on a full-time basis, leading to a baccalaureate degree at any Indiana public or private nonprofit college or university accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Eligibility: The program is open to all Indiana residents who have graduated by the end of June 2019, with a diploma from an accredited Indiana high school and who have been accepted to pursue a full-time baccalaureate course of study beginning in the fall of 2019 at an accredited public or private college or university in Indiana.